HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 as the way to measure success in such a complex coupled and large-scale system.
 The *Workload Management* teams look to be involved there too as the data processing frameworks are a key actor here.
 Our current systems are rather diverse, but there are many shared goals.
+Using our large distributed computing systems securely, evolving how we authenticate and responding to threats was discussed in the *Security* session of the workshop.

-The challenges of processing data in heterogeneous resource clusters were laid our in the *Frameworks and Infrastructure* session, before two presentations from frameworks (FairMQ and CLARA) that have implemented a design that addresses that very challenge.
+The challenges of processing data in heterogeneous resource clusters were laid our in the *Frameworks and Infrastructure* session, before two presentations from frameworks (ALFA, using [FairMQ](https://github.com/FairRootGroup/FairMQ){:target="_naples_fairmq"} and [CLARA](https://claraweb.jlab.org/clara/){:target="_naples_clara"}) that have implemented a design that addresses that very challenge.
 How to evolve the other frameworks used across the HEP experiments was a discussion that continued in the parallel session, where the group plans regular meetings and a follow up at CHEP.
 Even the tricky question